Local authoritative DNS on OpenBSD using dhcpd(8) and unbound(8)

 round-trip min/avg/max/std-dev = 0.395/0.395/0.395/0.000 ms

-Understand that this document makes some assumptions.
-Primarily, that there is a router running OpenBSD that serves DHCP and DNS with dhcpd(8) and unbound(8).
-Local authoritative DNS is an extension to this setup.
+This document makes some assumptions.
+Primarily, that there’s a router running OpenBSD that serves DHCP (Dynamic Host Configuration Protocol) and DNS with dhcpd(8) and unbound(8).
+Local authoritative DNS extends this setup.

 RFC8375 (why we use home.arpa.)

-Often people will choose a domain name for their home network on a whim, something like localdomain or lan.
+Often people choose a domain name for their home network on a whim, something like localdomain or lan.
 I used lan for a while.
-It turns out there is a special-use domain name explicitly reserved for this purpose: home.arpa.
+It turns out there’s a specific-use domain name explicitly reserved for this purpose: home.arpa.
 (Check out RFC8375 for more information).

-Now that a domain name is decided, let’s get to using it.
+Now that we’ve chosen a domain name, let’s configure it.

 Configuring unbound(8)

-Unbound is mostly known as a caching recursive resolver.
-However, it can also serve zones authoritatively,1 as indicated by this commented out section in the default configuration file.
+Unbound functions primarily as a caching recursive resolver.
+But it can also serve zones authoritatively,1 as shown by this commented out section in the default configuration file.

 # Serve zones authoritatively from Unbound to resolver clients.